Aeron/Mypy.novaextension/README.md

 It requires the `filesystem: read-write` entitlement because of the Mypy [inability to read from `stdin`](https://github.com/python/mypy/issues/2119), so the extension utilizes temporary shadow-files to solve it in case of check on change mode.

-### Using mixed mode

-In case you’re using the check on change/save mode, the command is still available to use.
-So, if you try to use command after a check triggered by a related event, and there are any errors, then discovered issues become duplicated in the Issues sidebar.

-Yet, it’ll come to normal as soon as a related event triggers again.

-Hopefully, I’ll find a way to fix it later.